-- 3.10 The CRA should adopt procedures and mechanisms to protect the confidential nature of information shared with them by issuers under the terms of a confidentiality agreement or otherwise under a mutual understanding that the information is shared confidentially.
-Unless otherwise permitted by the confidentiality agreement or required by applicable laws or regulations, the CRA and its employees should not disclose confidential information in press releases, through research conferences, to future employers, or conversations with investors, other issuers, or other persons, or otherwise. - 3.11 Where a CRA is made aware of non-public information of the kind required to be disclosed under applicable laws and regulations, depending on the jurisdiction, the CRA may be obligated to make this information available to the public.
-However, prior to doing so, the CRA should indicate to the issuer its intent to release this information and permit the issuer to immediately disclose this information itself.
-The timeframe a CRA should provide an issuer to make this disclosure should be limited. - 3.12 The CRAs should use confidential information only for purposes related to their rating activities or otherwise in accordance with their confidentiality agreements with the issuer. - 3.13 CRA employees should take all reasonable measures to protect all property and records belonging to or in possession of the CRA from fraud, theft or misuse. - 3.14 CRA employees should be prohibited from engaging in transactions in securities when they possess confidential information concerning the issuer of such security. - 3.15 In preservation of confidential information, CRA employees should familiarize themselves with the internal securities trading policies maintained by their employer, and periodically certify their compliance as required by such policies.

-- 3.16 CRA employees should not selectively disclose any non-public information about rating opinions or possible future rating actions of the CRA. - 3.17 CRA employees should not share confidential information entrusted to the CRA with employees of any affiliated entities that are not CRAs.
+- 3.11 The CRA should adopt procedures and mechanisms to protect the confidential nature of information shared with them by issuers under the terms of a confidentiality agreement or otherwise under a mutual understanding that the information is shared confidentially.
+Unless otherwise permitted by the confidentiality agreement and consistent with applicable laws or regulations, the CRA and its employees should not disclose confidential information in press releases, through research conferences, to future employers, or in conversations with investors, other issuers, other persons, or otherwise. - 3.12 The CRA should use confidential information only for purposes related to its rating activities or otherwise in accordance with any confidentiality agreements with the issuer. - 3.13 CRA employees should take all reasonable measures to protect all property and records belonging to or in possession of the CRA from fraud, theft or misuse. - 3.14 CRA employees should be prohibited from engaging in transactions in securities when they possess confidential information concerning the issuer of such security. - 3.15 In preservation of confidential information, CRA employees should familiarize themselves with the internal securities trading policies maintained by their employer, and periodically certify their compliance as required by such policies. - 3.16 CRA employees should not selectively disclose any non-public information about rating opinions or possible future rating actions of the CRA, except to the issuer or its designated agents. - 3.17 CRA employees should not share confidential information entrusted to the CRA with employees of any affiliated entities that are not CRAs.
 CRA employees should not share confidential information within the CRA except on an "as needed" basis. - 3.18 CRA employees should not use or share confidential information for the purpose of trading securities, or for any other purpose except the conduct of the CRA's business.

-4. DISCLOSURE OF THE CODE OF CONDUCT
+4. DISCLOSURE OF THE CODE OF CONDUCT AND COMMUNICATION WITH MARKET PARTICIPANTS

-4.1 The CRA should disclose to the public its code of conduct and describe how the provisions of its code of conduct are consistent with the provisions of the IOSCO Principles Regarding the Activities of Credit Rating Agencies and the IOSCO Code of Conduct Fundamentals for Credit Rating Agencies.
-The CRA should also describe generally how it intends to implement and enforce its code of conduct and disclose on a timely basis any changes to its code of conduct or how it is implemented and enforced.
+4.1 The CRA should disclose to the public its code of conduct and describe how the provisions of its code of conduct fully implement the provisions of the IOSCO Principles Regarding the Activities of Credit Rating Agencies and the IOSCO Code of Conduct Fundamentals for Credit Rating Agencies.
+If a CRA's code of conduct deviates from the IOSCO provisions, the CRA should explain where and why these deviations exist, and how any deviations nonetheless achieve the objectives contained in the IOSCO provisions.
+The CRA should also describe generally how it intends to enforce its code of conduct and should disclose on a timely basis any changes to its code of conduct or how it is implemented and enforced.